 A place to organise the Acatenango hike, spend a night or two, and then move on to the lake, the jungle, or somewhere further along a Guatemala itinerary.

-But that approach tends to miss what makes the town so good.
+But that approach tends to miss what makes the city so good.

 Yes, Acatenango is the headline experience.
 Watching eruptions from neighbouring Volcán de Fuego is one of the most memorable things you can do anywhere in Central America.